takesih/pve_script/README_EN.md

 ### 2. LVM Resize Tool
 Script to integrate local-lvm into local for disk space optimization.

+**⚠️ Important: Using this script makes it difficult to revert and snapshot backups will not work.**

 **Features:**
 - **LVM Integration**: Integrate local-lvm into local
 - **Auto Resize**: Automatically extend root volume